Helenyin123/changnote/web-technology-project.md

 ## 4. DOM - Document Object Model

 The DOM is the interface between Javascript and HTML + CSS.
 It all starts with the root node - document object.
 The process is that we first select an element, then manipulate it.

 #### DOM Selector

 The document object have many method to select element.
+The selector will return a javascript object.

 **document.getElementById\(\) : **take a string argument as ID and return the one element with a matching ID.